Last Updated on

 5. Emotional Inadequacy

 In the lenient parenting style, the parents make all possible efforts for not upsetting their kids.
 They make efforts to meet all the demands and requirements of their kids and thus all they try and create is a happy atmosphere.
-This kind of practice hampers with kid’s emotions, and they might find it difficult to deal with their emotions.
+This kind of practice hampers a kid’s emotions, and they might find it difficult to deal with their emotions.

 6. Poor Decision-Making Capabilities